-Shannon Aeradio was founded in 1936 to provide a communication service for flying boats which commenced flying the North Atlantic Ocean in 1937.
+Shannon Aeradio was founded in 1936 to provide a communication service for flying boats which commenced flying the north Atlantic in 1937.
 Flights took around 18 hours to fly between Foynes, in Ireland and Botwood, in Newfoundland and communications were in Morse code.
 Each flight carried a Radio Officer who kept in contact with the ground stations in Ballygirreen and Botwood.

+Over the next few years communications changed from Morse code (wireless telegraphy) to voice (radio telephony).
+RTTY (radio teletype) also replaced Morse code for station to station working.
 Shannon Aeradio originally consisted of Ballygirreen (Receiving station), Urlanmore (Transmitting station), Foynes (land lines) and Rineanna or Shannon (Control).
 Medium wave transmitters were used mainly for meteorological data and for communicating with aircraft arriving or departing Foynes or Rineanna (now Shannon Airport).
 In 1939 forty six flying boats crossed the Atlantic during the flying boat season between June and October.

 Prior to 1966, the United Kingdom and Ireland both provided ATC and Communications services in the same area of the North Atlantic.
 The air/ground communication station at Ballygirreen worked to the ATC centre at Shannon and the communication station at Birdlip, Gloucestershire worked to the ATC centre at Prestwick, Scotland.
 This caused duplication of work and an agreement was reached between the U.K. and Irish governments where Prestwick and Ballygirreen would work as one unit.
 Prestwick assumed the ATC (Air Traffic Control) function and Ballygirreen assumed responsibility for communications.
 Hence the name "Shanwick".

-In 1967 Shannon Aeradio was the first telecommunications centre in Europe to computerise the Aeronautical Fixed Telecommunication network (AFTN) and air ground message handling systems.
+In 1967 Shannon Aeradio was the first telecommunications centre in Europe to computerise the Aeronautical Fixed Telecommunication Network (AFTN) and air ground message handling systems.
 The computer based message switching system was able to handle the work of 60 people in a few seconds by distributing the messages to the different centres.

 Prior to that a "torn tape" system was used where the messages were punched on to a tape and fed into dedicated machines for the different destinations.
 By the late 1970's, 70,000 flights were crossing the Atlantic annually.